 You can use the account management KPIs that make sense for your organization to measure how effective your team is at retaining, growing, and developing long-term relationships with your key clients.

-Remember that establishing these measures is just one part of performance management.
+Remember that establishing these measures is just one part of sales performance management.
 To set your team up for success, provide them with the training and tools needed to develop their own detailed account plans.